Texas Christian Counseling Logo

 Tammy Varghese

 God created us as social and relational creatures.
 We flourish when we are in healthy relationships with other people, and we can struggle if we find ourselves feeling isolated.
 There is a difference between being alone and feeling lonely.
-Solitude can be good for a person, but loneliness can lead to poor mental and cardiovascular health, among other negative outcomes.
+Solitude can be good for a person, but loneliness can lead to poor mental and cardiovascular health, among other A Few Healthy Ways of Dealing With Loneliness 4negative outcomes.

 According to the American Psychological Association (APA), loneliness is cognitive discomfort or uneasiness from being or perceiving yourself to be alone.
 It can be an objective as well as a subjective state in which one feels emotional distress when their inherent needs for intimacy and companionship are not met.